Dand1cusDanc1fer/dand1cusdanc1fer/README.md

 ,, you can call me snowdrop , snow etc. but not snowie. snowie is only for ray ok heh....

-,, hey heya there ! ' did the wind take u here ?? haha . not funny.. anyways !! you can call me what prounouns you want but i preferr.. ;;
+,, hey heya there ! ' did the wind take u here ?? haha . not funny.. anyways !! my pronouns are any, i dont mind but i prefer ;

-.
-HE or SHE
+. star / starself or she / her
 ,, ANYWAY IM A SUPERMAN NO CLICKBAIT *shows photos*
 ![image](https://github.com/user-attachments/assets/0a2de149-13b4-4c2b-90cd-25791e99704c)(
 ,, ( im actually a kind person actually no jokes on thatf )